Dun-sin/Code-Magic/README.md

       </table>
     - Set duration and speed for the animations
     - And boom
- - Box Shadow - Cast a drop shadow on you element.
+ - Box Shadow - Cast a drop shadow on your element.

 ### ⚒️ Languages / Tools